vinodkd/bart/readme.md

 - it finally displays a summary of all the outcomes (which could be different from the return value itself)

 Note:
-- The return values that are accepted by the user as expected outcome are stored in a file called `expected_values.tsv` in the current working directory
+- The return values that are accepted by the user as expected outcome are stored in a file called `bart_test_log.tsv` in the current working directory
 - You can add or delete at any time to this file directly to make bart skip the interactive prompt
 - You can also delete the tsv file to make bart "forget" previous responses.

 How to use bart for your own testing
 ====================================
-- download the bart script, and copy it to the directory where your app is, or where you want the expected_results.tsv to be stored.
+- download the bart script, and copy it to the directory where your app is, or where you want the bart_test_log.tsv to be stored.
   - note that bart will append to any existing tsv file, so you might want to copy bart to separate folders for each app to be tested
 - create an inputs file that creates an array of inputs that you want bart to send to the executable to be tested
 - optionally add a setup() and/or teardown() function in the same file. thsee will be called once per iteration.